College at 60 Faculty

 Donn Mitchell, M.A., The General Theological Seminary

 Donn Mitchell began his career as a newspaper reporter, specializing in environmental affairs, eventually becoming a public interest activist on behalf of clean water, gay rights, and workers’ rights.
-He also worked to promote these concerns within the Episcopal Church, later undertaking historical studies at the Episcopal Seminary in New York.
-Since that time, he has administered a program to develop theological education faculty and has taught at Manhattan College, Berkeley College, the General Theological Seminary, and Princeton Theological Seminary.
-He is the author of Tread the City’s Streets Again: Frances Perkins Shares Her Theology.
+He also worked to promote these concerns within the Episcopal Church, later undertaking historical studies at the Episcopal seminary in New York.
+Since that time, he has focused on the life and work of Frances Perkins.
+He is the author of Tread the City’s Streets Again: Frances Perkins Shares Her Theology and Eleanor Roosevelt’s Nightly Prayer: The Religious Life of the First Lady of the World.
+He also provided editorial support for Sisters in the Brotherhoods.

 Robert J. Parmach, Ph.D., Fordham University